aleen42/PersonalWiki/Programming/JavaScript/Framework/react/react_redux/introduction/introduction.md

 ## Introduction [Back](./../react_redux.md)

-In React Redux, the whole state of your app is stored in an object tree inside a single store.
+In Redux, the whole state of your app is stored in an object tree inside a single store.

 The only way to change the state tree is to emit an action, which will describe what happens.
 Like this: